bplmaps/lmec-main-site/content/articles/building-blocks-curator-s-introduction.md

 The Civil War marked the legal end of American chattel slavery, under which rubric people of African descent were routinely assigned the status of property and denied property owning rights.
 Emancipation naturally brought about profound political-economic change.
 Considering that history, it is my own inclination to read the Civil War into the growth of cities, and thus, into the urban atlases.

-> _"this massive, abstract assembly of interconnected spaces and people."_
+> _"...this massive, abstract assembly of interconnected spaces and people."_

 Some of the economic changes war brought include the proliferation of cash within daily transactions, an expanded federal governmental presence, the enormous expansion of railroads and mining, and later, telecommunications, electricity, and real estate development symbolized by tall buildings.
 Therefore, many of these themes make their appearance in the show.
 Even in the North, daily life must have changed dramatically, as the ways people met household needs adapted to new technologies and social situations.
 The city by nature reflects that and the maps by design represent it.